 We provide regular information to our stakeholders, including investors, policy makers, employees, civil society and the general public, about our approach to tax and taxes paid.

 And for the first time, Repsol this year voluntarily disclosed full country-by-country tax data for the 47 countries in which it has a taxable presence.
-This disclosure is intended to give stakeholders a better understanding of Repsol’s presence, performance, tax contribution and purpose, in every country in which it operates, and supplements the information
+This disclosure is intended to give stakeholders a better understanding of Repsol’s presence, performance, tax contribution and purpose, in every country in which it operates, and supplements the information available in other reports.

 This level of voluntary transparency—which puts Repsol clearly amongst the most radically tax transparent multinationals—demonstrates that the company is serious about responsible tax, and about the social and economic development of countries in which it operates.
 “The voluntary publication of the CbCR represents a major milestone in our tax policy and reflects Repsol’s commitment to account for our business contribution in the countries we have activity”, said Luis López-Tello, Corporate Director of Economics and Fiscal Policy.